Icefoxes/flow-builder/README.md

-# app-flow
+# Flow Builder
-tools used to visualize application flow
+a web tool built by React to visualize application data processing.

 # How-to Start